About JAC website multilingualization

 -

-If specified skilled workers changes Specified Skills organization or specified industry field listed in the designation due to changing jobs, he/she must obtain permission to change his/her residence status.
+If Specified Skilled Worker changes the Specified Skills organization or Specified Industry Fields listed in the designation form due to a job change, they must obtain permission to change their status of residence.

 - Is "Specified Skilled Worker (ii)" included in full-time employees?